brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

     One thing you might notice, if you're used to reading x86 assembly, from the `v` in front of the instructions, and the `x` in the register names, is that this is vectorized code.
 This isn't doing much for us in this case since we're only adding one pair of numbers, but this is a hint that we could actually add several numbers at once with only a single one of these `vadd` instructions, e.g.:
   ![Image of code_native tuple example](img/code_native_tuple.png)
   Julia's compilation pipleine isn't bad at vectorizing things like this, but won't catch everything; and for everything else there's LoopVectorization.jl.

+* `@descend` from [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) -- don't let the name scare you off; it's basically just an interactive version of the above three, that lets you switch between representations and interactively walk down (and back up) into the other functions inside your function.

+## Tooling

+Julia provides several debugging utilities.
+One that is very similar to Matlab's interactive debugger (e.g., using `keyboard` to set breakpoints) is [Infiltrator.jl](https://github.com/JuliaDebug/Infiltrator.jl), which introduces `@infiltrate` as a replacement for `keyboard`.
+Personally, I've always been more a fan of good old `println` debugging though so can't really provide too much insight on debuggers.
+I do use [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) quite extensively for debugging these days, though definitiely not in the manner that one typically uses a debugger.